Ullrich congenital muscular dystrophy: Treatment

 Treatment for Ullrich congenital muscular dystrophy can consist of physical therapy and regular stretching to prevent and reduce contractures.
 Respiratory support may be needed at some point by the affected individual.

-Though cardiac complications are not a concern in this type of CMD, in regards to respiratory issues ventilation via a tracheostomy is a possibility in some cases.
+Non-invasive ventilation (NIV), typically in the form of bilevel positive airway pressure (BiPAP), is the most commonly used form of respiratory support, with ventilation via a tracheostomy used in some cases.
+While primary cardiomyopathy is not a typical feature of this type of CMD, chronic respiratory insufficiency can lead to secondary right heart strain, which NIV also helps to prevent.

 Prognosis

 The prognosis of this sub-type of MD indicates that the affected individual may eventually have feeding difficulties.
 Surgery, at some point, might be an option for scoliosis.

 Scoliosis, which is a sideways curve of the persons vertebrate, is determined by a variety of factors, including the degree (mild or severe), in which case if possible a brace might be used by the individual.